turbot/guardrails-docs/docs/getting-started/getting-started-azure/enable-policy-pack/index.md

 ## Step 4: Navigate to your account

-Control-click on the **Guardrails** logo on the top of the page to open a new homepage browser tab.
+Right-click the **Guardrails** logo at the top of the page and open the page in a new browser tab

 <p><img alt="locate-policy-pack" src="/images/docs/guardrails/getting-started/getting-started-azure/enable-policy-pack/filter-3.png"/></p>